fduarte42/aurum/README.md

 ### Configuration

-Create an `aurum.config.php` file in your project root:
+Create an `aurum.config.php` file in your project root (see `examples/aurum.config.php` for a template):

 ```php
 <?php